 If traffic shaping is active on a network interface, it is possible to display the graphic relating to the outgoing traffic classified by traffic type.
 The diagram of the total traffic outgoing from the interface is tracked in BLUE, while the traffic classified in the chosen QoS class is in GREEN.

 The colour AMBER represents the QoS percentage of use compared to the total interface traffic.
 Therefore, the figure displayed above easily shows that the VoIP outgoing, ETH03 interface traffic is on average 4% of the total traffic, with peaks reaching 33%.

 Thanks to Net Balancer, Zeroshell can distribute Internet access traffic over multiple WAN connections which can be xDSL, 3G or another.
 Balancing can be automatic with weighted Round-Robin or manual with rules (similar to those of Firewall and QoS classifier) that force determined types of traffic to use a determined gateway.
 For automatic load balancing, it is useful to consult the traffic distribution graphic to understand whether the gateways are used in proportion to the maximum band available to them.
 If on the contrary the weight of the gateway can be modified.
 This parameter is in fact directly proportional to the probability the connection is routed on that link.

 GREEN indicates the incoming and outgoing traffic for the chosen gateway, while BLUE indicates the total Internet traffic.

 The percentage ratio between the traffic on the chosen link and the overall traffic is in AMBER.

-(*) If instead of using the integrated MRTG package you prefer to export the traffic counters via SNMP and use an external monitoring packet, install the net-snmp packet compiled for Zeroshell.
+(*) If instead of using the integrated MRTG package you prefer to export the traffic counters via SNMP and use an external monitoring packet, install the net-snmp package from the Zeroshell’s Package Manager.